 The oil and gas reserves located at the field are noted to have low amounts of wax and no asphaltene flocculation.

 Field development using the Opti-Ex floating production system (FPS)

 The OPTI-EX FPS is held onto the seafloor by 12 mooring lines connected to 80ft suction pile anchors.
-The hull of the FPS is a deep draft ring-pontoon.
+Its hull is equipped with a deep draft ring-pontoon.